onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 ## `dockerTools.copyToRoot` Gotchas

-I wrote before that there the application Jar is duplicated.
+I wrote before that the application JAR is duplicated.
 It appears both under `/share` and `/nix/store` paths in the file system of the container.
 Let's look into how we defined our container image:

 ```nix
 let